udacity/nd063-c1-design-for-availability-resilience-and-reliability-project-starter/README.md

 The diagram file can be found in the _starter_ directory in this repo.

-You may open the “AWS-WebServiceDiagram-v1-noHA.drawio” file in **draw.io** or import the diagram into **lucidchart.com** as a starting point for the architecture portion of this project.
+You may open the “AWS-WebServiceDiagram-v1-noH

+drawio” file in **draw.io** or import the diagram into **lucidchart.com** as a starting point for the architecture portion of this project.

 **You will be updating your architecture diagram as you change your environment.** The instructions will tell you when you need to update your diagram.